Key Takeaway

 Should I use Ozempic or Wegovy?

-If your primary goal is fat loss and you do not have type 2 diabetes, Wegovy is the on-label choice.
+If your primary goal is fat loss and you don't have type 2 diabetes, Wegovy is the on-label choice.
 If Wegovy is unavailable or you have prediabetes or diabetes, Ozempic is a solid alternative.
 The medication inside is identical.
 Discuss with your provider which makes sense given your insurance, availability, and health profile.

 How long until I notice body composition changes?